microsoft/vstest-docs/RFCs/0029-Passing-TestRunParameters-via-CLI.md

 ### Note
 Some special characters like &,<,> are converted to their escaped form and stored in runsettings. <br>
-For more Info on escpaed strings refer [this](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_xml_escape.html).
+For more info on escaped strings refer [this](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_xml_escape.html).